What are Lightboxes?

-Lightboxes are used for illuminating graphic displays, and are created using an outer frame, a graphic - usually fabric or duratrans which are designed to permeate light, and LED lighting - housed within the frame or back panel which illuminates the installed graphic.
-Lightboxes have proven to be a particularly effective way to increase visibility and captivate consumer attention, with research suggesting that illuminated graphics can increase sales by approximately 30% via both direct and subliminal promotional messaging.
+Lightboxes are proven to be an incredibly effective way of increasing visibility and captivating consumer attention, with research suggesting that illuminated graphics can increase sales by approximately 30% via both direct and subliminal promotional messaging.

-From ultra-slim to large-format, Lightboxes can be specified in sizes from 200mm2 to 50m wide.
-The final size of the graphic required impacts upon how strong the frame needs to be, to support the graphic display.
-This can be achieved using aluminium profiles in a range of depths, which are purpose built to provide rigidity at the same time as being designed to house graphics (similar to what you can see in our Tension Fabric System).
+From ultra-slim to large-format, lightboxes can be specified in sizes from 200mm to 50m wide.
+The final size of the graphic required impacts upon how strong the frame needs to be to support the graphic display.
+This can be achieved using aluminium profiles in a range of depths, which are purpose-built to provide rigidity without compromising the aesthetic appeal of the lightboxes themselves.

-Where the overall size of the lightbox will be below 2m2, incredibly thin profiles can be used which result in slimline graphic displays between 18-34mm deep.
-As the size of the lightbox increases (also combined with the application of the lightbox), the outer-profile used also increases to provide strength, plus the optimal distance between the graphic and LED illumination, ensuring even coverage of light without any hotspots.
+Where the overall size of the lightbox will be less than 2m2, incredibly thin profiles can be used which result in slimline graphic displays between 18-34mm deep.
+As the size of the lightbox increases, the frame depth also increases to provide adequate structural integrity and place the LEDs at the optimal distance between the graphic to ensure homogenous illumination.

 - Edge-lit illumination is created using optical grade acrylic that has an algorithmically-controlled dot pattern laser-etched onto the surface.
 When light passes through the acrylic, the light is picked up by the etched dots, resulting in optimal light distribution across the entire display.

-- Side-fire illumination consists of high power side-fire LEDs, integrated into a Lightbox’s interior channel, which are fitted with an optic lens that projects light evenly across graphics, whilst providing the ability to flat-pack the entire display as there is no back panel.
+- Side-fire illumination consists of high power side-fire LEDs, integrated into the light-box frame’s interior channel, which are fitted with an optic lens that projects light evenly across graphics whilst providing the ability to flat-pack the entire display as there is no back panel.

-- Output / Luminous Flux: The amount of light output from a light source is measured by ‘luminous flux’.
+- Luminous flux – the amount of light output from a light source is measured by ‘luminous flux’.
 It provides an estimate of the amount of light the graphic display will produce, and a higher ratio of luminous flux to consumed power is more efficient.

-- Power Consumption: Typically retailers have energy consumption targets to hit, and are wary of how much power lighting consumes in an effort to minimise this figure.
-As the efficiency of a graphic display depends on multiple factors, such as the output of the LEDs and the driver, it’s best to consult with your supplier on what your exact requirements are, which will allow them to test and produce prototypes/solutions, for your environment.
+- Power consumption – typically retailers have energy consumption targets to hit, and are wary of how much power lighting consumes in an effort to minimise this figure.
+As the efficiency of a graphic display depends on multiple factors, such as the output of the LEDs and the driver, it’s best to consult with your supplier on what your exact requirements are, which will allow them to test and produce prototypes for your environment.

-- Colour Temperature: LEDs can be specified in different colour temperatures, which range from a warm light (around 2700K) to cool light (7000K).
-The colour temperature is the shade of white light emitted, when (techy bit....) "a theoretical black body" (imagine this as the metal filament in a light bulb, or, in more simplistic terms, a lump of iron or steel) is heated to a given temperature, measured in Kelvins.
-The hotter it gets, the cooler the appearance of the light.
+- Colour temperature – LEDs can be specified in different colour temperatures, which range from a warm light (around 2700K) to cool light (around 7000K).
 Different colour temperatures result in graphics appearing closer to their original artwork, for example, if your graphic was a snow scene, a cool white LED colour temperature would ensure the graphic retained a blue-white, rather than a red-white.

-The most common graphics for use in Lightboxes are made from fabric, which is specifically formulated for illuminated applications.
-These fabrics are supplied with sewn-in silicon edging which allows quick & easy application into the light box frame.
+The most common graphics used in lightboxes are made from fabric, which is specifically formulated for illuminated applications.
+These fabrics are supplied with sewn-in silicone edging which allows quick and easy application into the light-box frame.
 These ensure that when light is applied to the rear of the graphic, the light is diffused evenly so that hot spots are not visible and the vibrancy of the graphics are enhanced rather than washed out.
-However there are two printing processes available.
+However, there are two printing processes available.